 Stop at one of the many outdoor glacé carts and splurge on an ice cream cone while you’re walking along the Rhine to the Museum Tinguely.
 We shared an amarena cherry cone, a perfectly satisfying sweet treat on a warm summer day and a great break during a day of Basel sightseeing.

-5. Shop at Basel Markets
+5. Shop At Basel Markets

 Like most European cities, Basel has a big public market right in the center of town.
 Merchants at the Marktplatz send a colorful selection of fruits, vegetables, flowers and more.